rocknmod/requirements/README.md

 2. Data archive: archive should be hosted locally on the database server and transfered to a cold storage hosted on a different Cloud platform with scheduled archive transfer and journaling solution. ideally there should be a standby server in a separate availability zone that will use the archived storage.
 A DR solution could be put in place into a separate cloud provider using automation/DNS load balancing.
 3. Privileged access management
 * User access: geo-restricted, limited to specific type of traffic.
-* Web Administrator access: Access through the internet.
+* Web Administrator access: Access through the internet via secure connectivity (VPN, Cloudflare, other).
 Two factor authentication with remote secure access the Web Administration application (Apache?).
 * Infrastructure Administrator access: access to the cloud infrastructure via two factor authentication (Azure, AWS).
 4. Native cloud firewall will be used along with other security features available.
+5. DNS registrar and solution to protect the website domain

 ## Time frames Requirements
 Need an available public cloud solution deployed by end of April 2022 for me to start looking out for a job.